Learn More About Termites

-Termites are small insects measuring one – fourth to one -half inches long.
+Termites are small insects measuring 1/4 to 1/2 an inch long.
 They have soft bodies and straight antennae.
 Their colors range from white to light brown.
 There are around 2,000 species of them, and over 40 can be found in the United States.
-Even though each species have their own characteristics, they all look similar.
+Even though each species has their own characteristics, they all look similar.

 Termites enter our homes through cracks and openings around pipes and wires.
 They usually have already formed colonies within your perimeter and crawl across your yards to get to your house.